Communication Studies (COM)

-COM 325 Social Media & Public Relations 4 credits
+COM 325 Social Media Relations & Analytics 4 credits

 Students develop an understanding of the theory and strategic management of social media especially in the public relations context.
 By analyzing history, tactics and current trends, students learn how the public relations process and the goal of relationship building with various stakeholders is impacted by various social media applications.
 Students also become acquainted with social media tactics in various professional settings.
 (Required prerequisite: COM 110 or COM 213) (Suggested prerequisite: COM 222)